Morris2801/ASSEMBLY-MARIE/README.md

   Direct and indirect addressing, storing and loading values, and manipulating pointers for advanced algorithms.

 - **Subroutines:**
-  Use of `JnS` (Jump and Store) for calling subroutines, as seen in multiplication and recursive QuickSort.
+  Use of `JnS` (Jump and Store) for calling subroutines, as seen in multiplication.

 - **Stack Usage:**
-  Manual stack management for recursive algorithms and local variable storage (notably in QuickSort).
+  Manual stack management for recursive algorithms and local variable storage.